Matthieu Le Henaff

 Research Interests

-Quantify the impact of ocean observations on hurricane evolution and prediction in the Tropical Atlantic, the Caribbean Sea and the Gulf of Mexico.
+Quantify the impact of ocean observations on hurricane evolution and prediction in the Tropical Atlantic, the Caribbean Sea and the Gulf of America.

-Estimate the impact of ocean processes in the Gulf of Mexico on marine mammal assessment, ecosystem dynamics, and pollution transport.
+Estimate the impact of ocean processes in the Gulf of America on marine mammal assessment, ecosystem dynamics, and pollution transport.

 Estimate the contribution of near-coast currents to the Atlantic Meridional Overturning Circulation.